bazzofx/notes/content/Red Team/Attacks/Web Browser Store Credentials.md

 - `key4.db` — for master password and credentials
 - `logins.json` — stores encrypted usernames/passwords
 ## Detection
-Any attempt to interact /download them two files key4.db and logins.json should be considered malicious
+Any attempt to interact /download them two files key4.db and logins.json should be considered malicious.
 # SharpChrome
 [SharpChrome](https://github.com/GhostPack/SharpDPAPI/) is part of the SharpDPAPI and targets sensitive information stored in Chromium based browsers such as Chrome, Edge and Brave.
 The tool will attempt to read and decrypt the AES key from the “_Local State_” file using the cryptographic function BCrypt.
 The API _CryptUnprotectData()_ is used to decrypt passwords stored in browsers.